Things to do in Freycinet National Park, Tasmania

 Walking between Hazards Beach and Wineglass Bay

-1.5 hours return to one of Tasmania’s most celebrated views.
-The track is a short, fairly steep climb to the saddle between Mt Amos and Mt Mayson.
+This takes you on a 2.9km (1.5 hours) loop hike to one of Tasmania’s most celebrated views.
+The track is a short, fairly steep climb to the saddle between Mount Amos and Mount Mayson.

 Wineglass Bay

-2.5 hours return from the car park to The Lookout then downhill on to the beach.
-Take a 20 minute walk along the beach to the south will give you magnificent views back over the Hazards.
+Take a 20-minute walk along the beach to the south will give you magnificent views back over Hazards Beach.
+Then you walk back the way you came in.

 Wineglass Bay/Hazards Beach circuit